orchidsoftware/orchid.software/source/en/docs/quickstart.md

 ---
-title: Quick start for beginners
+title: Quick Start for beginners
 description: The Quick Start Guide is a basic introduction to the Orchid infrastructure.
 extends: _layouts.documentation.en
 section: main